D3Castro/AlgorithmBenchmarks/README.md

 # Files

-stdafx.h and stdafx.cpp	: Precompiled header and cpp file with the includes necessary to run the program.
+stdafx.h and stdafx.cpp	: Precompiled header and cpp file with the includes necessary to run the program.<br />
-Array.h and Array.cpp	: Contains the Array class which has the functions for every type of array and sorting algorithm. main.cpp				: Contains functions to calculate time anlaysis measurements as well as the main control of the program.
+Array.h and Array.cpp	: Contains the Array class which has the functions for every type of array and sorting algorithm.<br />
+main.cpp				: Contains functions to calculate time anlaysis measurements as well as the main control of the program.<br />